AAPA Members fee: $650 incl GST

 Understand the nature, benefits and limitation of these materials allowing you to select the most appropriate materials for the conditions.
 Reduce rework, and get better value for money by getting the selection right the first time.
 Reduce liability implications by being an informed purchaser.

 Engineers, technical officers, works supervisors, consultants and asset managers involved in the selection or specification of surfacing treatments.

 This course covers the material properties, manufacturing principles, specifications and the selection of a broad range of bituminous binders and emulsions.
-A detailed understanding of the Australian Standard 2008 for bitumen, the current Austroads Specification Framework for Polymer Modified Binders AGPT/T190, along with standards for cutback and bitumen emulsions is provided.
+A detailed understanding of the current Austroads Technical Specification ATS3110 – Supply of Polymer Modified Binders, along with standards for cutback and bitumen emulsions is provided.
 It also provides guidance on the selection of PMBs and emulsions for different treatments and the benefits of their use.

 At the conclusion of this course participants should be able to:

 + describe various types and grades of bituminous binders.